 How should I select a piece to perform?

 Our best advice is to choose a piece that you play well and feel confident about.
-Keep in mind that entrants who reach the Featured Round play the same work throughout the Minnesota Varsity season, and all Featured Round studio recordings are going be broadcast.
+Keep in mind that entrants who reach the Featured Round play the same work throughout the Minnesota Varsity season, and excerpts from all Featured Round studio recordings are going be broadcast.
 If you choose to submit a piece that you haven't mastered or is too virtuosic for your performance ability, your chance of being selected for the Featured Round will diminish.
 You're judged on the ability you demonstrate in the first recording you submit, not on your potential to have it ready by the time recording sessions begin.

 Who is eligible to enter?

 Minnesota Varsity is open to classical and musical theater instrumentalists and vocalists, and composers, ages 14-18.
 If you are under 18 you must obtain a parent or guardian's written consent.
 Your legal residence must be in Minnesota OR you must legally reside or attend school in a one of the following counties in other states where Minnesota Public Radio's terrestrial broadcasts can be heard: